tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/uefi/src/patina-dxe-core-qemu_code.md

 ### Finalizing setup
 For the binding in step 2 to work, we need to tell the patina-qemu tools where the `.efi` target file is, so that it can load it into the emulator.
 Let's find out where this is.

-from your local patina-dxe-core-qemu root, type `cargo make q35` this should produce a build with no errors.
+From your local patina-dxe-core-qemu root, type `cargo make q35`.
+This should produce a build with no errors.
 Now look in the location `target\x86_64-unknown-uefi\debug\` and you should see a `qemu_q35_dxe_core.efi` file created there.
 Note the full path to this file, i.e. `<your-path-to-repository-root>\target\x86_64-unknown-uefi\debug\qemu_q35_dxe_core.efi`

 Go to your patina-qemu local directory and edit the file `Platforms\QemuQ35Pkg\QemuQ35Pkg.fdf`.
 Around about line 644 you will see a section that looks like this: